-Commercial plant mix surfacing is measured by the ton (MT) on approved scales after complete mixing of all ingredients.
-The pay weight includes the asphalt cement and hydrated lime in the mixture.
+Commercial plant mix surfacing is measured by the ton (MT) after complete mixing of all materials.
+The pay weight includes the asphalt cement and hydrated lime in the mixture but are not measured and paid for separately.

 401.04.3 Plant Mix/Commercial Plant Mix - Miscellaneous